A guide to buying Premier League tickets from the USA in 2025-2026

 That trip was scheduled for March 2020, though, and I don’t think I have to tell you why I had to abruptly cancel it.

 The second time around, in August 2022, I returned to England at the start of the new Premier League season and managed to score tickets to THREE matches!
-And then, I added one more new stadium as part of another visit in the spring of 2024.
+And then, I added one more new stadium as part of another visit in the winter of 2024.

 Make no bones about it: Buying Premier League tickets can be a time-consuming, sometimes frustrating and possibly expensive exercise.